kevancote/piglet_tracker/README.md

 'Enter the width of the pen in cm' is the distance from the piglets left to right as they enter the pen.
 Note: in our case this was the frame orientation top to bottom distance since the entry was from the right

 'Enter the buffer zone distance from object in cm' is the buffer radius around each object to count as an interraction.
-For the reference paper we used 22 cm
+In the paper we used 22 cm

 An output csv will be created called output.csv which includes all of the reported statistics from the referenced paper.
-There is also an included output_breakdown.csv which lists each interaction point and the time at which is happened
+There is also an included output_breakdown.csv which lists each interaction point and the time at which it happened